 Workers’ compensation hearings take place in several different locations across the region.
 Visit our page on workers’ compensation offices of adjudication to find an office near you.

-To speak with an experienced workers’ compensation attorney, contact the law offices of Quatrini Rafferty and arrange for a free case evaluation today.
+To speak with an experienced workers’ compensation attorney, contact the law offices of Quatrini Law Group and arrange for a free case evaluation today.

 - Pennsylvania Expands Workers’ Compensation Coverage